If your skin is breaking out after starting a new product, you may be wondering, is this a normal purge or a true breakout?

 “Regular breakouts are typically caused by clogged pores due to oil (sebum), bacteria, dead skin cells and sometimes hormonal changes or stress, which do not accelerate the skin renewal process,” Dr. Thiede said.

-How to tell if you are purging or breaking out
+How to tell if your skin is purging or breaking out

 When it comes to whiteheads, blackheads and zits, it can sometimes be difficult to pinpoint who or what is to blame.
 Dr. Thiede said it comes down to location, duration and appearance.